Leveraging Latent Features for Local Explanations: Introduction

 To identify PNs, addition is easy to define for grayscale images where a pixel with a value of zero indicates no information and so increasing its value towards 1 indicates addition.
-However, for colored images with rich structure, it is not clear what is a ``no information" value for a pixel and consequently what does one mean by addition.
-Defining addition in a naive way such as simply increasing the pixel or red-green-blue (RGB) channel intensities can lead to uninterpretable images as the relative structure may not be maintained with the added portion being not necessarily interpretable.
+However, for color images with rich structure, it is not clear what is a ``no information" value for a pixel and consequently what does one mean by addition.
+By rich structure, we mean there exists an interpretable latent representation for the data; all faces have a particular shape, hair has a color, and even noses can be described by their shape (e.g., pointy or not).
+Defining addition in a naive way such as simply increasing the pixel or red-green-blue (RGB) channel intensities can lead to uninterpretable images as the relative structure may not be maintained with the added portion not necessarily being interpretable.
 Moreover, even for grayscaled images just increasing values of pixels may not lead to humanly interpretable images nor is there a guarantee that the added portion can be interpreted even if the overall image is realistic and lies on the data manifold.

 In this paper, we overcome these limitations by defining ``addition" in a novel way which leads to realistic images with the additions also being interpretable.
-This work is an important contribution toward explaining black-box model predictions because it is applicable to a large class of data sets (whereas \cite{CEM} was very limited in scope).
-To showcase the general applicability of our method to various settings, we first experiment with CelebA \cite{celebA} where we apply our method to a data manifold learned using a generative adversarial network (GAN) \cite{gan} trained over the data and by building attribute classifiers for certain high-level concepts (viz. lipstick, hair color) in the dataset.
+This work is an important contribution toward explaining black-box model predictions because it is applicable to a large class of data sets (whereas \cite{CEM} was very limited in scope and cannot explain data using the rich structure described above).
+To showcase the general applicability of our method to various settings, we first experiment with ISIC Lesions \cite{isic1,isic2} where the data manifold is learned using a variational autoencoder (VAE) \cite{dipvae} and certain (interpretable) latent factors (as no attributes are available) are used to create realistic images with interpretable additions.
+Our second experiment is on CelebA \cite{celebA} where we apply our method to a data manifold learned using a generative adversarial network (GAN) \cite{gan} trained over the data and by building attribute classifiers for certain high-level concepts (viz. lipstick, hair color) in the dataset.
 We create realistic images with interpretable additions.
-Our second experiment is on ISIC Lesions \cite{isic1,isic2} where the data manifold is learned using a variational autoencoder (VAE) \cite{dipvae} and certain (interpretable) latent factors (as no attributes are available) are used to create realistic images with, again, interpretable additions.
-Latent factors are also learned for a third experiment with Fashion-MNIST \cite{fashionmnist}.